StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 Proposition 1 is proved in argument 2, and proposition 2 is proved [here](https://steventammen.com/morality-and-individual-circumstances/).

-If we define individual life purpose to be the purpose found from following absolute morality with right intent given individual circumstances, then the conclusion to the argument above proves that individual life purpose exists.
+If we define individual life purpose to be the purpose found from following absolute morality with right intent given individual circumstances (i.e., following the normative ethics based upon one's individual circumstances), then the conclusion to the argument above proves that individual life purpose exists.

 ## Argument 4: Individual life purpose is knowable

-Given that individual life purpose is the purpose found from following absolute morality with right intent given individual circumstances, there are three things that could cause individual life purpose to be unknowable:
+Given the above definition for individual life purpose, there are three things that could cause individual life purpose to be unknowable:

 1. If absolute morality is unknowable
 2. If right intent is unknowable